sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_examples/plot_optimize_101.rst

 Summary

 ..
-GENERATED FROM PYTHON SOURCE LINES 63-78
+GENERATED FROM PYTHON SOURCE LINES 63-80

 .. code-block:: Python

+    df = df.drop("exit_point", axis=1)

     for c in df.columns:
-        if "time" not in c and "pattern" not in c: df[c] = df[c].fillna(0).astype(int)
+        if "time" not in c and "pattern" not in c and "exit_point" not in c: df[c] = df[c].fillna(0).astype(int)

     aggs = {